Thomas-Walker-Lynch/DA2X/README.md

 # DA2X
-a simple doubling array in C
+A simple dynamic array implemented as static inline calls in a C header file.